m6cheung/wikiSearch/README.md

 # wikiSearch
-Use this to search throug wikipedia
+Use this to search through wikipedia